-The fair value (Level 3 measurement) of the financing arrangement obligation at December 31, 2020 and 2019 was based upon a terminal capitalization rate of 5.5% and 5.0%, respectively, a discount rate of 7.0% and 6.0%, respectively, and market rents per square foot ranging from \$35 to \$105.
+The fair value (Level 3 measurement) of the financing arrangement obligation at December 31, 2021 and 2020 was based upon a terminal capitalization rate of approximately 5.75% and 5.5%, respectively, and in a fixed trents per square foot ranging from \$35 to \$105.
 The fair value of the financing arrangement obligation is sensitive to these significant unobservable inputs and a change in these inputs may result in a significantly higher or lower fair value measurement.
 Distributions to the partner, excluding distributions of excess loan proceeds, and changes in fair value of the financing arrangement obligation are recognized as interest (income) expense in the Company's consolidated statements of operations.